19-7 Deformation sequence and fluid migration within a fault zone - analogue observations from the Little Grand Wash Fault, Utah

 Presenting Author:

-Elizabeth S. PetrieAuthors:
+Elizabeth PetrieAuthors:

 Permeability and mechanical rock properties within a fault zone are influenced by fluid + rock interactions and associated mineralization.
 These factors, in combination with variations in host rock lithology, create a complex mixture of physical properties that make it challenging to assess fault zone permeability and the likelihood of fault reactivation.